rajatdagar2005/MyWeatherApp/README.md

 - 🖼️ **Coil** for image loading.
 - 🚨 **Try-Catch & Throw** for error handling.

+## 🛠️ Technologies Used
+Kotlin with Jetpack Compose
+Retrofit 2 for API calls
+LiveData for state management
+Sealed classes for API response handling
+Coil for image loading

 ## 📦 Dependencies
 Add the following dependencies in your `build.gradle`:
 ```gradle